mgalka/gnuplot-py/README.txt

 2. Extract the archive to a temporary directory.

-3. Install by changing to the directory and typing "python setup.py install".
+3. Install by changing to the directory and typing python setup.py install
+   This installs via setuptools if available otherwise distutils.
+   The install via setuptools installs an egg package.

 More information: